Azure (SSO) to Snowflake

 Warning

-Your users must use their email for logging into Snowflake that matches in Azure AD or it will not work.
+Users must use their email for logging into Snowflake that matches in Azure AD email or it will not work.

 Test login